kaibr/public/seminar-advice.md

 ## Be aware of your audience

 A frequent mistake with the talk and the report is that they are addressed at me.
 That's not the idea.
 They should be addressed at your fellow students.
-It helps a lot to have in mind a concrete person for which you're writing the report or for who you're giving the talk.
+It helps a lot to have in mind a specific person for which you're writing the report or for who you're giving the talk.
 Think of a representative fellow student, let's say, Alice.
 So, whenever you wonder, "Hm, should I explain frobnifiers?
 Or do people already know about frobnifiers?"
 Just think of Alice.
 Does she know about frobnifiers?
 If yes, you don't need to explain them.
 Otherwise you do.

 ## Slow down